julien-arino/julien-arino/README.md

 - 👋 Hi, I’m @julien-arino
 - 👀 I’m interested in mathematical biology and in particular, mathematical epidemiology
-- 📫 To reach me, see the contact info on [my page](https://julien-arino.github.io)
+- 📫 To reach me, see the contact info on [my GitHub page](https://julien-arino.github.io)

 <!---
 julien-arino/julien-arino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.